jackmoore/jackmoore.github.io/_posts/2012-01-20-jquery-modal-tutorial.md

 };
 ````

 Here we balance the distance between each side of the viewport and each side of the modal.  jQuery's .outerWidth() and .outerHeight() are used because borders and padding should also be factored in.
 I used Math.max() so that I could be sure that no value returned would be less than 0.
-This means that if the modal is larger than the visitor's viewport, it will be positioned in the top left of the viewport rather running beyond that where it could be potentially being inaccessible.  $(window).scrollTop() returns the position of the vertical scrollbar, which is the distance from the top of the document to the top of the viewport.
+This means that if the modal is larger than the visitor's viewport, it will be positioned in the top left of the viewport rather than potentially spanning beyond the top or left edge of the document, where it would be inaccessible.  $(window).scrollTop() returns the position of the vertical scrollbar, which is the distance from the top of the document to the top of the viewport.
 This needs to be added to account for any scrolling that has happened.

 ### Open Method